americocunhajr/SoBioS/README.md

 The SoBioS code consists of the following modules:

 file.m

 file.m

 file.m

 file.m

-Third-party dependency:
+Third-party dependency

 To have UQLab package installed is necessary to use the SoBioS code.

 This external package is available for free for academic use, and can be downloaded from: https://www.uqlab.com

 Support

 Full user guides for SoBioS packages are provided in the doc directory along with documentation for example programs.

 Authors:

 Adriano Cortês (UFRJ)

 Michel Tosin (UERJ)

 Americo Cunha (UERJ)

-Citing SoBioS
+Citing SoBioS:

 We ask users of SoBioS to cite the following book chapter in any publications reporting work done with SoBioS:

 License

 SoBioS is released under the MIT license.
 See the LICENSE and NOTICE files for details.
 All new contributions must be made under the MIT license.